JinZihang/NTU-MA4825-GammaGo/README.md

 ### Highlights

 ### Issues
-- When motors overheat, their strength are not enough
+- When motors overheat, their strength turn smaller and might become inadequate
-- Image recognition does not work well consistently for a very reflective board surface
+- Image recognition does not work well consistently for reflective board surfaces

 ### Future Development
 - **Mechanical**
-  - Use gear set to reduce the torque required from motors
+  - Use gear sets to reduce the torque required from motors
   - Use stronger motors and 3D-printing materials
   - Improve the stone feeder
 - **Software**